 Current tax liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted by the reporting date.
+The tax rates and tax laws used to compute the amount arc those that are enacted or substantively enacted by the reporting date.

-Current income tax relating to items recognised directly in equity is recognised in equity and not in the profit and loss account.
+Current income tax relating to items recognised directly in equity is recognised in equity and not in the income statement.